iakov-aws/slots/README.md

 ## About

-This tool show all slots where attendees are free.
+This tool shows all slots where attendees are free.
+It uses Microsoft Outlook to read agenda.
+Windows and Mac are supported

+## Prerequisites
+* mac or windows
+* python3.7+
+* Microsoft Outlook

 ## Example
 ```